Menstrual Hygiene Management

 - boys and teachers are unsympathetic, occasionally denying girls time to go to the toilet when they need to

-- there is a lack of adequate toilet facilities.
+- there is a lack of adequate toilet facilities at schools

-We begin by creating a safe environment, where the girls themselves create the rules that define how the group will work.
-This helps them feel free to discuss these sensitive and personal matters.
+We begin by working together with a group of girls in a school to create a girls club where the girls themselves create the rules that define how the group will work.

 Through the clubs we provide training on our MHM curriculum, covering puberty, the physical, emotional and social changes it brings, how we can support one another through the process as well as identifying myths and truths surrounding menstruation, health and sanitation.
 As the group progresses the girls move on to discussing how to manage their menstrual cycle as well as looking at relationships and women's rights in terms of reproductive health.